GridProtectionAlliance/go2cs/README.md

 }
 ```

-Certainly for functions that call `defer`, `panic` or `recover`, the Go function execution context will be required.
+Certainly for functions that call `defer`, `panic` or `recover`, the Go function execution context is required.
 However, if the function does not _directly_ call the functions, nor _indirectly_ call the functions through a lambda, then you should be able to safely remove the wrapping function execution context.
-For example, in the converted C# code above the `main` function does not directly nor indirectly call `defer`, `panic` or `recover` so the function can be safely simplified as follows:
+For example, in the converted C# code above the `main` function does not directly nor indirectly call `defer`, `panic` or `recover` so the function will be safely simplified as follows:

 ```CSharp
 private static void main() {